pulumi/registry/themes/default/content/registry/packages/digitalocean/_index.md

 ---
 title: DigitalOcean
-meta_desc: This page provides an overview of the DigitalOcean Provider for Pulumi.
+meta_desc: Provides an overview of the DigitalOcean Provider for Pulumi.
 layout: overview
 ---